How to Make Your Smartphone Payments More Secure

 Fortunately, a lot of online stores are creating mobile counterparts, or at the very least design their sites with mobile in mind, so you’re unlikely to find a site that isn’t secure.

-When you’re making mobile payments on the high street, it’s important to avoid public Wi-Fi connections – for example, those offered by shopping centres, retailers, or coffee shops.
+For example, those offered by shopping centres, retailers, or coffee shops.
 Generally, these are less secure than personal Wi-Fi connections or 4G as they rely on multiple phones being connected at any one time.
 This is an easy way for data thieves to gain access to your device without your knowledge, using the public Wi-Fi.
 If you’re worried amount keeping your payment information safe, it’s imperative that you keep automatic connects off whilst out shopping.

 The same can also be said for Bluetooth connections.
 If you leave you Bluetooth on, which will automatically pick up compatible devices, it offers an opportunity for your security to be breached and for hackers to steal your information.
 While you can rely on your in-built mobile security to stop them from gaining direct access to your payment information, it’s not worth taking that chance!

-One of the most popular forms of mobile payment is the purchase of apps and other entertainment.
 Our survey showed that over 10% of people used mobile payments for this.
 While the overwhelming majority of smartphone apps are worthwhile and functional, there are some that exit simply to take your money and offer no service whatsoever.
 That’s why it’s important to only buy or spend money on apps that you trust.
 Generally, Apple and Google do a good job of cracking down on fraudulent apps, but some other app stores don’t have the same level of protection, so be careful where you choose to download from.

 A good way of telling is an app is trustworthy is to read the reviews.
 If it has a lot of negative reviews which make you wonder how legitimate the product is, it’s probably not a good idea to buy it.
 Similarly, if there’s a lot of obviously fake reviews and no negative ones at all, that might also be a sign that not everything is as it seems.
 The bottom line is, if it doesn’t seem right, don’t make the transaction.